LudmilaGomes/LudmilaGomes/README.md

 </p>
 -->

-⚡ I love books, games, drawing, music...
+⚡ I love to study and learn new things about AI, history, philosophy, music and art; I'm always reading, playing or listening something

 📬 Connect with me
 <p align="left">